top of page

 Educate Employees on Ransomware Threats

-Provide cybersecurity training so employees can recognize phishing emails and other ransomware tactics.
-Awareness reduces the likelihood of human errors.
+Offer cybersecurity training to help employees spot phishing emails and other ransomware tricks.
+Being aware lowers the chance of mistakes.

 Restrict Access to Important Files

-Limit file access to only those who need it.
-This minimizes the risk of ransomware spreading through the entire system.
+Allow access to important files only for those who need it.
+This reduces the risk of ransomware spreading through your whole system.

 Develop a Ransomware Response Plan